frankstevens1/china_devprojects_poverty/README.md

 ```
 pip install .\dependencies\Rtree-0.9.4-cp38-cp38-win_amd64.whl
 ```
-10. Setup ipyknernel to recognize mtenv, the virtual environment that now has all required dependencies to run dataset_prep_v2.ipynb:
+10. Setup ipyknernel to recognize cdpenv, the virtual environment that now has all required dependencies to run *dataset_prep_v2.ipynb*:
 ```
-python -m ipykernel install --name=mtenv
+python -m ipykernel install --name=cdpenv
 ```
 ### B. Stata Packages:
 The analysis requires adding multiple levels of fixed effects, this has been made possible by Sergio Correira's REGHDFE, more info can be found on the developer's [page](http://scorreia.com/software/reghdfe/index.html).